Proximify/packman/README.md

 The assumption that private packages have the same namespace than that of the root project might not be correct.
 The namespace to use for private packages can be set via a custom parameter.

+Custom parameter values can be set in three different places, in the `extra` property of the root project's `composer.json`, in the `extra` property of the global `composer.json` (usually under `~/.composer`), and in the `packman.json` (usually under `./packman`).
+The three sources are merged, with the packman file having priority over the local composer, and the global composer options having the least priority.

-Custom parameter values are set in the `composer.json` under the `extra` property.
+are set in the `composer.json` under the `extra` property.
 For example,

 ```json
 // composer.json